-Water Supply and Sanitation in Developing Countries Staff Contact: Head of Department
+Water Supply and Sanitation in Developing Countries Staff Contact: Prof T.D.
+Waite

-Prerequiste: CIVL9851, CIVL9855, CIVL9868 or equivalent Notes: Not offered in 1993.
+Prerequiste: CIVL9851, CIVL9855, CIVL9868 or equivalent

 Selection of appropriate technology for water supply and wastewater treatment and disposal to account for hot climates and low per capita incomes.
 Design basis for systems and the operating requirements.